curvegrid/go-ethereum-wiki/Mining.md

 The algorithm is memory hard and in order to fit the DAG into memory, it needs 1-2GB of RAM on each GPU.
 If you get ` Error GPU mining.
 GPU memory fragmentation?` you havent got enough memory.

 The GPU miner is implemented in OpenCL, so AMD GPUs will be 'faster' than same-category NVIDIA GPUs.
-`fglrx` a `cudacl` are your friends.

 ASICs and FPGAs are relatively inefficient and therefore discouraged.

-Getting openCL for your chipset and platform, try:
+To get openCL for your chipset and platform, try:
 * [AMD SDK openCL](http://developer.amd.com/tools-and-sdks/opencl-zone/amd-accelerated-parallel-processing-app-sdk)
 * [NVIDIA CUDA openCL](https://developer.nvidia.com/cuda-downloads)